 First, I set about revising the amounts to make them domestically appropriate.
 Then, I dressed it up a bit when things like toasted almonds.
-Finally, I lightened it up a bit with yogurt and a touch of lemon juice.
+Finally, I lightened it up a bit with homemade yogurt and a touch of lemon juice.

 - CHICKEN: This is an opportunity to use up leftover cooked chicken.
 My Alabama sister says good chicken salad never has dark meat in it.
 Something to consider.
 White turkey meat is the only substitute I would consider.

 - GREEK YOGURT: Unflavored yogurt is best in this recipe.
 If you only have regular yogurt on hand, you could strain some of the whey off to make it thicker.
 (Pour it into a paper coffee filter placed inside of a cheap strainer or colander and let it sit for an hour until thick.)